caia-techblr/java-examples/Notes/Lab-Experiments/Lab-5/README.md

 1. Design a class Student/Employee as follows
     * Attributes/Fields
         - Student/Trainee ID
         - Name
         - Scores (in 5 subjects)
         - Skills (array of strings)

     * Implement following methods
-    - Constructors
+        - Constructor(s)
         - Initialize/Fill the scores
         - Add a skill
         - Print all skills in sorted order
         - Check if student is having specific skill
         - Remove a skill (?)
         - Implement `toString` method

 > Draw class diagram for above the above (online tool/plantuml)